How To Say You Work Well Independently on a Resume [+ Examples]

 Do’s and don’ts of saying you can work independently on a resume

-Here are some key tips to keep in mind when writing your resume:
+Here are some key tips to keep in mind when writing your resume and some common resume mistakes to avoid:

 DO choose accomplishments that clearly show your ability to work independently.
 Try to be as specific as possible — the more information recruiters have, the more easily they can picture you in the role.